Need help? We are available to speak to you 7 days a weekRead More

 Navigating Schedule 3 requirements and demonstrating compelling reasons is challenging at the best of times.
 We highly advise speaking to one of the Australian Migration Lawyers team members about the process and how we can help you.

-Future visa pathways
+Future visa pathways after a Schedule 3 Partner visa

-Once a Partner visa is granted, the applicant is (typically) on a temporary Partner visa (Subclass 820), which allows the applicant to stay, work, study, travel and apply for access to Australia’s public health care scheme in Australia until the permanent partner visa (Subclass 801) is granted.
+Once a Partner visa is granted, the applicant is (typically) on a temporary Partner visa (Subclass 820), which allows the applicant to stay, work, study, travel, and apply for access to Australia’s public health care scheme in Australia until the permanent partner visa (Subclass 801) is granted.

-Benefits of using an immigration lawyer
+Benefits of using an immigration lawyer for your Schedule 3 Partner visa application

-The team at Australian Migration Lawyers have a wealth of experience.
+The team at Australian Migration Lawyers has a wealth of experience.
 We have a high success rate for Partner visas and other primary applications, and we do not shy away from complex cases, including Schedule 3 Partner visa cases.
 These cases are rarely straightforward.
 They are difficult to navigate and obtain, and our professional legal team can assist you at every step of the way.

-• The team at Australian Migration Lawyers is made up of Australian qualified lawyers who draw on their knowledge of relevant legislation and case law in advising you on your Partner visa application, and other migration options and strategies available to you.
+• The team at Australian Migration Lawyers is made up of qualified Australian lawyers who draw on their knowledge of relevant legislation and case law in advising you on your Partner visa application and other migration options and strategies available to you.

 • We assist you with preparing your application all the way through to the grant of your visa, including working with you to action any additional requests from the Department of Home Affairs.